-Ouestion 11
+Question 11

-Choose the appropriate letter A-D and write it in box 11 one your answer sheet.
+Choose the appropriate letter A-D and write it in box 11 on your answer sheet.

-- 11. According to the text the eruption of Mount St. Helens and other volcanoes has influenced our climate by ...
+Question 11.
+According to the text the eruption of Mount St. Helens and other volcanoes has influenced our climate by...

-- A increasing the amount of rainfall.
+- (A) increasing the amount of rainfall.

-- B heating the atmosphere.
+- (B) heating the atmosphere.

-- C cooling the air temperature.
+- (C) cooling the air temperature.

-- D causing atmospheric storms.
+- (D) causing atmospheric storms.